mitya57/python-markdown-math/README.md

 ### Install locally

-Use `setup.py build` and `setup.py install` to build and install this extension, respectively.
+Use `pip install .` to install this extension from a local Git checkout.

 The extension name is `mdx_math`, so you need to add that name to your list of Python-Markdown extensions.